LastPass Reviews& Product Details

 LastPass also comes with a password generator.
 The password generator is self-efficient to create robust passwords for your accounts.
 You can generate passwords of any length, but the LastPass password generator offers a 12-characters long password by default.
 It offers other options, including lowercase, uppercase, numbers, and symbols.
 You also get the option to generate longer passwords.
 Moreover, you also get the option to add to change how the password will read.
 The options are “Easy to say” and “Easy to read.”

 Emergency access is another handy feature offered by LastPass.
-With the Emergency Access feature, you can set another person aware of your password after you die.
+With the Emergency Access feature, you can notify another person of your password after you die.
 Unfortunately, the feature is not available to free users.

 Password sharing is a LastPass business feature.
 With it, you can securely share passwords among your Team or family members.
 This means that the feature is available for family plans and business plans.
-For the business plan, you can create collaborative access to passwords and eliminate spreadsheets.
+You can create collaborative access to passwords and eliminate spreadsheets for the business plan.
 With this approach, you can keep everyone in sync, so you do not have to notify anyone if passwords change.

 Moreover, you can share more than one login.
 Lastly, admins can also manage the accounts better with the approach.
 They can monitor the accounts that are shared.
 If there is any discrepancy, they can quickly remove the passwords by revoking them.

-The business plan also comes with shared folders that simplify sharing other types of digital assets, including notes.
+The business plan also has shared folders that simplify sharing other digital assets, including notes.
 The shared folder has the following features:

 - Simplified collaboration for team members